MyCompilerHatesMe/BolzanoRoot/README.md

 ## Usage Example

-When you run the application, you'll be prompted for inputs in this exact order:
+When you run the application (V1.0), you'll be prompted for inputs in this exact order:

 ```bash
 Input number of iterations: 100